comp-phys-marc/comp-phys-marc/README.md

 - 👯 I’m looking to collaborate on ...

-  I am always looking to collaborate on quantum computing projects, and especially open source!
+  Quantum computing projects, and especially open source!
 A success story is my recent collaboration with [@seankim658](https://github.com/seankim658) on updating [QASM-TS](https://github.com/comp-phys-marc/qasm-ts) to a new vresion supporting the full OpenQASM 3.0 spec.
 It is now in the hands of hundreds of users.

 - :bar_chart: GitHub stats ...